highcharts-for-python/highcharts-stock/docs/using.rst

 Obviously, if you are going to use **Highcharts Stock for Python** and `Highcharts Stock <https://www.highcharts.com/product/stock/>`__ you will need to have data to visualize.
-Python is rapidly becoming the *lingua franca* in the world of data manipulation, transformation, and analysis and **Highcharts Stock for Python** is specifically designed to play well within that ecosystem to make it easy to visualize data from CSV files, from `pandas`_ dataframes, or `PySpark`_ dataframes.
+Python is rapidly becoming the *lingua franca* in the world of data manipulation, transformation, and analysis and the **Highcharts for Python Toolkit** is designed to play well within that ecosystem, making it easy to visualize data from CSV files, from `pandas`_ dataframes, or `PySpark`_ dataframes.

 How Data is Represented
 ==================================

-`Highcharts JS <https://www.highcharts.com>`__ supports two different ways of representing
-data: as an individual :term:`series` comprised of individual data points, and as a set of instructions to read data dynamically from a CSV file or an HTML table.
+`Highcharts <https://www.highcharts.com>`__ (JS) supports two different ways of representing data: as an individual :term:`series` comprised of individual data points, and as a set of instructions to read data dynamically from a CSV file or an HTML table.

   .. seealso::

     * :class:`DataBase <highcharts_stock.options.series.data.base.DataBase>` class
     * :class:`options.Data <highcharts_stock.options.data.Data>` class

-`Highcharts JS <https://www.highcharts.com>`__ organizes data into :term:`series`.
+`Highcharts <https://www.highcharts.com>`__ organizes data into :term:`series`.
 You can think of a series as a single line on a graph that shows a set of values.
 The set of values that make up the series are :term:`data points <data point>`, which are defined by a set of properties that indicate the data point's position on one or more axes.

-As a result, `Highcharts JS <https://www.highcharts.com>`__ and **Highcharts for Python** both represent the data points in series as a list of data point objects in the ``data`` property within the series:
+As a result, `Highcharts (JS) <https://www.highcharts.com>`__ and **Highcharts for Python** both represent the data points in series as a list of data point objects in the ``data`` property within the series:

 .. list-table::
   :widths: 50 50
   :header-rows: 1

-  * - Highcharts JS
+  * - Highcharts (JS)
     - Highcharts for Python
   * - .. code-block:: javascript